-Last year we took over 4,500 older people to our Sunday afternoon tea parties, offering them a vital lifeline of friendship and helping them reconnect to their communities.
+Every month we take thousands of older people to our free Sunday afternoon tea parties, offering them a vital lifeline of friendship and helping them reconnect to their communities.

 "Edith is 93 and lives alone.
 She wants to remain in her own home but pays a high price for independence.
 For days on end, Edith's only contact is with her care workers.
 They're nice, but rarely have time to talk.
 So Edith sits and remembers, reverting to memories to cope with her lonely existence."

-Our guests, like Edith, are elderly people (aged 75 and over) who live alone, and feel isolated in their communities.
+Our guests, like Edith, are people aged 75 and over who live alone, and feel isolated in their communities.
 Many have difficulties getting out on their own, and often they live far from family and friends.

 With the help of our fantastic volunteers and supporters we have changed the lives of many people, like Maud, 87 years old.

 "Contact the Elderly has changed my life.
 I feel like I have a whole new set of friends to talk to.
 It's wonderful."